An entrepreneur’s journey

 But the thing that took a really long time to work out was like, What is the game?
 Like, how does the player control it?
 And how does the game kind of work?
 I knew I wanted to have fish in space.
 For some reason I like space.
 And I like marine animals.
 So I wanted to combine them and have this cool, trippy, space fish.
 Yeah, so that idea was there for a long time.
 And also, we had this visual effect that we knew how to do.
 And we wanted to use it.

 It looks really beautiful.
 The game.
 The colours.

 Yeah.
-So a very early part of the game was starting almost with that effect and developing that effect, and getting it to work on a mobile phone and optimized enough so that it basically could work on a phone.
-Then we built the game almost around that effect, we thought let’s just use this for everything – the fish should make these colors swirl around and obstacles should make these colors and put these cool swirly colors onto the screen.
+So a very early part of the game was starting almost with that effect and developing that effect, and getting it to work on a mobile phone and optimised enough so that it basically could work on a phone.
+Then we built the game almost around that effect, we thought let’s just use this for everything – the fish should make these colours swirl around and obstacles should make these colours and put these cool swirly colours onto the screen.

 So are you more proud of one game over another?
-Do you have a favorite?
+Do you have a favourite?